scikit-hep/scikit-hep.github.io/pages/developers/gha_basic.md

 # GitHub Actions

-The recommended CI for Scikit-HEP is GitHub Actions (GHA), although it's predecessor (Azure) is also in heavy usage, and other popular services (Travis, Appveyor, and Circle CI) may be found in a few packages.
+The recommended CI for Scikit-HEP is GitHub Actions (GHA), although its predecessor Azure is also in heavy usage, and other popular services (Travis, Appveyor, and Circle CI) may be found in a few packages.
 GHA is preferred due to the flexible, extensible design and the tight integration with the GitHub permissions model (and UI).
 Here is a guide in setting up a new package with GHA.